-Atlanta restauranteur Ryan Pernice is a notable exception to the above mentioned “numbers averse” restauranteur stereotype.
+Atlanta restaurateur Ryan Pernice is a notable exception to the above mentioned “numbers averse” restaurateur stereotype.
 A graduate of Cornell University’s School of Hotel Administration, he is a self-professed lover of financial data.
 His preferred P&L format is very detailed and granular, and he looks at it often.

 Pernice relies heavily on P&Ls to manage his three restaurants more effectively and communicate trends and issues during regularly scheduled management meetings.
 While he enjoys getting deep in the financial weeds — his P&L is 200+ lines long — he recommends a pruned down P&L for most restaurant owners.